 The department of EMS Education seeks approval and advice from the EMS Board of Directors.
 During COVID, the courses were transitioned to online mid-course and proved to be very cumbersome.
 Moving forward, the department of EMS Education plans to continue with "blended" learning for the foreseeable future.
-Recent research has shown that the blended delivery model may be superior as compared to the in-person model.
-Higher first-time pass rates on the National Registry exams are proof.
-IF the department is considering reverting to inperson, the EMS board would be included in that decision and the return to in-person course will not occur mid-course and only at the beginning of a new course.
+Recent research has shown that the blended delivery model may be superior as compared to the in-person model and higher first-time pass rates on the National Registry exams is the proof.
+If the department is considering reverting to in-person learning, the EMS board would be included in that decision.
+The return to in-person course will not occur mid-course - only at the beginning of a new course.